 Master's

-LLM-based permission recommenders for Android OS.
-[Ongoing]
+LLM-based permission recommenders for Android OS

 2026 CHI